JuliaEnergy/PowerDynamics.jl/docs/src/initialization.md

 Initialization of power grid simulations follows a multi-step approach that combines steady-state power flow analysis with dynamic component initialization.
 PowerDynamics.jl provides a structured framework for this process, building on the initialization capabilities of NetworkDynamics.jl.

-For general background on NetworkDynamics initialization concepts, see the [NetworkDynamics Initialization Guide](@extref Initialization).
+For general background on NetworkDynamics initialization concepts, see the [NetworkDynamics Initialization Guide](@extref initialization-guide).

+This document is a technical description of the process, for a hands-on example which goes through the initialization process of a full network check out the [Part II of the  the IEEE39 Bus Example](@ref ieee39-part2).

 ## Overview